EberlyODL/chem110/lesson-1/intro-to-energy/video-electrostatic-potential-energy.md

 According to Coulomb's law, Eel depends on the magnitude of charge and the distance separating the particles.
 > Eel = Q1Q2/d

 In this mathematical representation, you can easily see how changes in charge and distance will affect Eel.
+(Don't forget that as a number gets more negative, it is actually getting smaller!)

 [VIDEO: ELECTROSTATIC POTENTIAL]